brendenwest/it112/5_docker.md

 ### Dockerizing a Python app

-Docker images are defined in a `Dockerfile` with commands the specify a `base` image and any modifications.
+Docker images are defined in a `Dockerfile` that specifies a `base` image (operating system and configurations) and any application-specific modifications.
 For example:

 ```commandline
 FROM python:3.12-slim